 Rear Extension and House Refurbishment | Architects for Hackney | Stoke Newington, North London

 forresterarchitects have completed a full house refurbishment to a fine Victorian terraced house in Stoke Newington.
-The house had not been decorated for many years and a refurbishment with rear extension was well overdue.
+The house had not been decorated for many years and a refurbishment was well overdue.
 A new non-conformist rear extension was proposed.
 A modern interpretation of the London Roof provides the extension with a unique language for the house.
-Internally the roof structure is expressed as exposed timber joist with a plywood ceiling which adds a simple but natural warmth to the interior.
-The roof construction avoids the traditional cold roof construction of slate tile and rafter and instead uses a single ply polymeric roof membrane to provide a lightweight well insulated warm roof construction.
+The roof structure is expressed as exposed timber joist with a plywood ceiling which adds a simple but natural warmth to the interior.
+The roof construction avoids a traditional cold roof construction of slate tile and rafter.
+Instead a single ply polymeric roof membrane provides a lightweight well-insulated alternative.
 A large hexagonal glass window frames views of the small urban garden from the living room.
-As part of the reconfiguration works the kitchen has been moved into the middle of the house floor plan with an new open plan galley kitchen providing a connection between the lounge to the rear extension and the dining room which has moved to the front bay windowed room.
-The dining room is now perfectly orientated for the early morning sun-rise to the East and perfect for breakfast.
-Other works to the house involved the conversion of the original roof space to provide a traditional loft conversion which adds a new floor of accommodation for guests.
-A wet-room shower room which has been located cleverly on the top floor landing to avoid losing any bedroom space allows the top floor a certain degree of self-sufficency.
-The house was originally configured as a three bedroom house now provides five bedrooms.
+As part of the reconfiguration works the kitchen has been moved into the middle of the house.
+A new open plan galley kitchen provides a connection between the lounge and the dining room which has moved to the front bay windowed room.
+The dining room is now orientated for the early morning sun-rise to the East and perfect for breakfast.
+Other works to the house involve the conversion of the original roof space to provide a traditional loft conversion.
+This adds a new floor of accommodation for guests.
+A wet-room shower room has been located on the top floor landing to avoid losing any bedroom space.
+The house was configured as a three bedroom house now provides five bedrooms.
 As part of the refurbishments works the entire house has been rewired with new plumbing throughout.
-Each room has been provided with hardwired CAT 5 data connectivity which has reduced the reliance on a poor wi-fi signal quality through thick Victorian walls.
+Each room has been provided with hard-wired CAT 5 data connectivity.